lemonstand/lscloud-theme-bones/FEATURES.md

 ## Currently implemented in this theme

 ### Overall site layout (sitemap)
+* Homepage
 * Register page (Linked to here on registration)
 * Forgot password page

+### Home page
+* Default product collection
+  * The collection could should be ‘featured’ to match the default collection for new stores.
+There should also be a fallback in case no collections exist.

 #### My Account area
 * Login page